Alvin Duskin

 Alvin Duskin (1931 – July 25, 2021) was a San Francisco Bay Area educator, entrepreneur, and activist known for leading a series of campaigns in the 1970s.
 These initiatives included anti-highrise ads, a battle to stop the sale of Alcatraz Island to a Texas oilman, and an initiative that prevented the development of nuclear power plants in California.
 Duskin collaborated with journalists, activists, and ad-men in these efforts.

 He was the founder of the Alvin Duskin Company, a women's fashion label established in the 1960s.
 The brand achieved national distribution and funded many of Duskin's anti-war and environmental campaigns.
 In the later stages of his career, he founded or co-founded start-ups, and was CEO in wind, hydro, conservation, and food companies.
-Father of David Duskin, Ceres Rutan, Zoe Duskin, and grandfather of Lakan Duskin, Adlaw Duskin, Mojave Rutan, Lucia Rutan, Max Abrams, Henry Abrams, and Bruce Abrams.
+Father of David Duskin, Ceres Rutan, Zoe Duskin, and grandfather of Lakan Duskin, Adlaw Duskin, Mojave Rutan, Lucia Rutan, Max Abrams, Henry Abrams, and Bruce Abrams (descendants shared with his wife, Sara), and children Marcus Duskin, Laura Duskin, Sarah Floyd, and grandfather of Matthew Wilson, Bryce Wilson, Luke Wilson, Lena Wilson, and Daniel Floyd (descendants shared with his first wife, Connie).